-How to Record Streaming Audio with Audacity - Digital Inspiration
+How to Record Streaming Audio with Audacity

 This video clip explains how you can connect the cables to the computer for recording system audio.

 The male end of the jack splitter goes into the audio output port of the computer (often colored green).
-Plug one end of the loopback cable into the jack splitter and other end into the line-in port on the computer (often colored blue).
-Finally, plug your microphone jack into the other vacant female port of the splitter.
+Plug one end of the loopback cable into the jack splitter and the other end into the line-in port on the computer (often colored blue).
+Finally, plug your microphone jack into the other vacant female port of the splitter (video demo).

-[*] If you have a newer Macbook that doesn’t have the audio input port, you can still capture the audio of Mac using Audacity without needing any cables.
+PS: If you have a newer Macbook that doesn’t have the audio input port, you can still capture the audio of Mac using Audacity without needing any cables.

 Step 3.
 Start the recording

-Open the Audacity program on your computer and under preferences, set the recording input as Built-in Input (it maybe listed as Line In or Microsoft Sound Mapper Input as in this screenshot).
+Open the Audacity program on your computer and under preferences, set the recording input as Built-in Input (it could be listed as Line In or Microsoft Sound Mapper Input as in this screenshot).
 Now play any media file on your computer, or play music on a streaming site, switch to Audacity and hit the Record button.
 If you see a moving waveform, the audio is getting recorded.

-When you are done, stop the recording in Audacity and export the audio as an .wav file.
+When you are done, stop the recording in Audacity and export the audio as a .wav file.
 You can also download the LAME encoder to save the audio in MP3 format or use FFMPEG to convert the audio manually.